CouncilofLorien/counciloflorien.github.io/docs/cards/B/bairanax-at-home.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _**Unique.**_ Unless Bairanax Ahunt is in play, Ovir Hollow has an additional automatic-attack: Dragon-2 strikes at 15/7.
-In addition, the hazard limit against any company facing one or more animal hazard creature attacks is increased by one.
+> > _**Unique.**_ Unless _Bairanax Ahunt_ is in play, _Ovir Hollow_ has an additional automatic-attack: Dragon --- 2 strikes at 15/7. <br>&ensp;In addition, the hazard limit against any company facing one or more animal hazard creature attacks is increased by one.
 > >
 > > {: .fs-3 }
 > > _“‘Well, thief!
 I smell you and I feel your air.
 I hear your breath...’”_ ***---&#65279;Hob***